xyphro/I3CBlaster/README.md

 # Usage mode: Interactive usage using terminal program

 When I3CBlaster is connected to the PC you see a COM / TTY port, simply connect to it using Putty or Tera-term.
-The exact baudrate paramter/encoding settings don't matter, because this is a virtual com port.
+The exact baud-rate parameter/encoding settings don't matter, because this is a virtual com port.
 After connecting a welcome message is shown.
 Press once the F1 key to help the command line interface identify the terminal emulation method.
 Without this e.g. the del/backspace key might behave unexpected.

-Tab autocompletion is supported - you can do in-line edits in your command, etc. Just like in e.g. an SSH session or command line interface.
+Tab auto completion is supported - you can do in-line edits in your command, etc. Just like in e.g. an SSH session or command line interface.

 Note that I3C Blaster supports the default Putty and Tera-term terminal emulations.
 It is not tested with other terminal programs and features like the in-line editing might go wrong.